Digital marketing should be at the forefront of every company's efforts, but it's often a neglected part of the budget.

-Research in 2020 showed that you should expect to pay around £5,500 for a monthly retainer that handles your marketing strategy, organic social content, SEO monitoring and optimisation, content marketing and paid ads management (excluding ad spend).
+Research by the advertising giant, Adzooma, showed that you should expect to pay around £5,500 for a monthly retainer that handles your marketing strategy, organic social content, SEO monitoring and optimisation, content marketing and paid ads management (excluding ad spend).

 Pricing models for digital marketing

 One of the reasons why digital marketing costs are so difficult to assess is that there are many different pricing models.
 There are four main ways that professionals can charge.
 Other more experimental models pop up sometimes.

 It will be up to you to receive several quotes and compare professionals before you decide, but make sure you aren't comparing apples to oranges.
 You could be presented with project-based charges, hourly charges, or monthly retainers.